Add these prompts to enforce SCRUM MCP usage.

 # Project Instructions

-**IMPORTANT: Always use SCRUM MCP tools for any code changes.** Multiple agents may be working on this codebase simultaneously.
-Check for conflicts and claim files before editing.
+**CRITICAL: Always use SCRUM MCP tools for ANY code changes.** Multiple agents may be working on this codebase simultaneously.
+SCRUM enforcement is mandatory - the server will reject non-compliant operations.

 ## Session Startup (Do This First!)